-If you’re wanting to find out a little more about how your favourite food can benefit your overall health and wellbeing, you’ve come to the right place!
+Best Probiotic Yogurt: If you’re wanting to find out a little more about how your favorite food can benefit your overall health and well being, you’ve come to the right place!
 We’re going to take a look at what exactly goes into making probiotic yogurt, how it can benefit you and how exactly to choose the right yogurt brand out of the thousands available on the market right now.
-And keep reading till the end to uncover our top recommendations for probiotic yogurt in 2020.
+And keep reading till the end to uncover our top recommendations for probiotic yogurt in 2022.

 What are probiotics?

 First, let’s understand what probiotics are.
-Probiotics are the friendly bacteria living throughout your body, mostly colonising your intestines.
+Probiotics are the friendly bacteria living throughout your body, mostly colonizing your intestines.
 You can have trillions of good and bad bacteria in your gut and the mix is completely unique to you, so it’s super important that you maintain a healthy balance.
 When there’s too many bad bacteria in your body they can cause all kinds of illness and discomfort.
-Here’s some of the benefits of probiotics:
+Here’s some of the benefits of the best Probiotic Yogurt:

 - Better production of essential vitamins